JMarcosHP/Debian-Indestructible/guides/EFI-ZRAM.md

 - **Reduces disk wear**: Perfect for SSDs and eMMC storage
 - **Improves responsiveness**: Instant swap operations

-**Trade-off**: Hibernation (suspend-to-disk) is not supported with ZRAM, as there's no persistent swap storage.
+**Trade-off**: Hibernation (suspend-to-disk) is not available with this setup, as there's no persistent swap storage.

 This configuration is ideal for:
 - Systems with limited RAM (2-4 GB)